Exams

 Invigilated Exam Room

-• Your seat number and room will be listed outside the venue and will likely differ for each exam.
+- Your seat number and room will be posted outside the venue and may differ for each exam.

-• Ensure the Examplify software is installed and the exam file is pre-downloaded before arriving.
+- Ensure Examplify is installed, updated, and the exam file is downloaded before arriving.

-• Ensure that you leave sufficient time to check your work and upload.
-Late submissions are not permitted and will not be marked.
+- Leave enough time to check your work and upload.
+Late submissions cannot be accepted or marked.

 Monitored Computer Lab Exams